 The need for a more ethical workplace is no longer debated.
 It is also a demonstrable fact that there is a colossal failure of the current strategies employed to control unethical conduct in the workplace.
 Laws have been enacted, codes have been written, oaths have been taken and pledges have been made but they all fell short of their objectives.
 The federal government has tacitly admitted the failure of the legislative approach by its resorting to a cooperative posture through the sentencing guidelines developed by the United States Sentencing Commission.
-One is not sure of the extent to which a business school can influence the ethical behavior of their graduates but they can help corporations.
-One of the main reasons the strategies fail is that there is a lack of meaningful collaboration among business schools and corporate boards.
-The justification for their collaboration is self-evident.
-Firstly, there is a natural link between the two institutions, the responsibility to protect the public interest.
+One is not sure of the extent to which business schools can influence the ethical behavior of their graduates but they can help corporations.
+One of the main reasons the strategies fail is that there is a lack of meaningful collaboration amongst business schools, corporate boards, and government.
+The justification for their collaboration is selfevident.
+Firstly, there is a natural link between the three institutions, the responsibility to protect the public interest.
 Secondly, there is a need to bridge the divide between normative ethics as taught by business schools and the ethical challenges that confront corporations.
 This presents a unique opportunity for business schools to take a leading role in ameliorating this intractable problem.
 Business schools can begin to demonstrate their commitment to developing ethical corporate workplaces by establishing direct contact with corporate boards and by hiring faculty who are business ethicists and avail their services to corporations.
 These are faculty who appreciate the concerns of business executives, understand how corporations work, and are dedicated to protecting the interest of the public.

 Corporate boards of directors can reciprocate by appointing a member whose sole responsibility is to develop, monitor and enforce ethical standards in the workplace.
 This member would be required as a matter of corporate policy to establish consultative relationships with ethics faculty at business schools.
 Parenthetically, the new posture of the SEC might encourage this direction.
-The relationship will facilitate the flow of ideas and best practices between business schools and corporations.
+The relationship will facilitate the flow of ideas and best practices amongst business schools, corporations, and government.
 It will also intersect the application of normative and practical ethics.
 It is essential because ethical questions usually arise at the margin.
 For example, a discussion may occur on issues of disclosure; what should be disclosed, to whom it should be disclosed, and when it should be disclosed.
 Taken separately or in any combination, the response to these questions can have significant financial and public relations consequences.
 The notion of corporations obtaining external opinions is not new.
 They routinely seek the advice of external professionals such as lawyers.
 While corporate executives may be impaired by parochial ideologies, independent business ethicists would not be restrained by such handicaps, thus allowing for better decisions.

-Clearly, the engagement and cooperation between business schools and corporate boards at a level that matters can transform attitudes, policies and practices within the public and private systems.
+Clearly, the engagement and cooperation of business schools, corporate boards, and government at a level that matters can transform attitudes, policies and practices within the public and private systems.
 The nature of the problem requires coordinated solutions.
-And a system approach is the only strategy that can provide these solutions.
+A systematic approach is the only strategy that can provide these solutions.